fwmechanic/k_edit/README.md

  * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("arg") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
  * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.
+ * Copy and run.
+No installation necessary.
+Can be run from removable storage.
  * Infinite undo/redo.
  * "syntax highlighting" (of comments, literal strings and characters *only*)
  * highlights C/C++ preprocessor conditional regions